How would you feel if a relative or friend died, leaving a house full of clutter behind them, and it fell to you to sort it all out?

 Throughout life, everything works better if you only keep around you the things you love and use.
 This is because the stagnant energies that accumulate around clutter always cause stuckness of some kind.
 When you clear out the old, it makes room for the new.

 Living clutter-free is especially important in our senior years.
-It’s a complete myth that people feel comforted by having all their things around them.
-A few treasured items are good, but most people feel stifled by having so many things they no longer use, and frustrated by their reduced ability to clutter clear because they are no longer as fit as they once were.
+Keeping a few treasured items is fine, but most people feel stifled by having so many things they no longer use and frustrated by their reduced ability to declutter when they are no longer as fit as they once were.
 It is much, much easier to sort through your things and let them go while you’re still fit and well.

 Don’t delay – start today